Blosc/c-blosc/ANNOUNCE.rst

 direct memory fetch approach via a memcpy() OS call.

-Blosc has internal support for different compressors like its internal BloscLZ, but also LZ4, LZ4HC, Snappy and Zlib.
+Blosc has internal support for different compressors like its internal BloscLZ, but also LZ4, LZ4HC, Snappy, Zlib and Zstd.
 This way these can automatically leverage the multithreading and pre-filtering (shuffling) capabilities that comes with Blosc.